Graylog2/graylog-ansible-role/README.md

 One can test the role on the supported distributions (see `meta/main.yml` for the complete list), by using the Docker images provided.

-Example for Debian Wheezy and Ubuntu Trusty:
+Example for Debian Wheezy and Ubuntu Xenial:

     $ cd graylog-ansible-role
     $ docker build -t graylog-ansible-role-wheezy -f tests/support/wheezy.Dockerfile tests/support
     $ docker run -it -v $PWD:/role graylog-ansible-role-wheezy

-For Trusty, just replace `wheezy` with `trusty` in the above commands.
+For Xenial, just replace `wheezy` with `xenial` in the above commands.

 Example for CentOS 7 and Ubuntu Xenial: